 The customary metaphor of changing camera coordinates, of making a camera path, is a vestige of the days that an RTICA was used mainly to produce a videotape for a passive audience.
-Virtual reality and immersive virtual environments are better served by the "observer" metaphor.
+Virtual reality and immersive virtual environments are better served by the observer metaphor.
 The world, represented by a display list of polygons, X, is subjected to a succession of Euclidean isometries, M(t), before being projected to the screen.
-In customary graphics programming libraries, such as OpenGL[25], M(t) is a one-parameter family of 4-dimensional matrices applied to the vertices of X expressed in homogeneous coordinates.
+In customary graphics programming libraries, such as OpenGL[31], M(t) is a one-parameter family of 4-dimensional matrices applied to the vertices of X expressed in homogeneous coordinates.
 Thus, the abstract group of 3-dimensional Euclidean isometries (rotation followed by translation) is represented as a subgroup of the 4-dimensional linear group.
-Other 3D geometries, such as spherical and hyperbolic, can also be so represented and are treated in a similar way[14].
-To the topologist, M(t) is a path in the isometry group of a 3-dimensional geometry.12 articulation: While the scene is not totally static here, and objects move about independently, they retain their geometric shape.
+Other 3D geometries, such as spherical and hyperbolic, can also be so represented and are treated in a similar way[18].
+To the topologist, M(t) is a path in the isometry group of a 3-dimensional geometry.
+In this context the letter M is a mnemonic for matrix, motion, as well as MODEL_VIEW in the vocabulary of OpenGL.

+articulation: While the scene is not totally static here, and objects move about independently, they retain their geometric shape.